How to Make Rhodiola Rosea Tea – A Stimulating Destress Tonic

 It is important to note that while Rhodiola is caffeine-free, it is a powerful mental stimulant.
 This is your "pick-me-up-and-let's-rock-the-day" tea!
 For this reason, we suggest enjoying it in the morning.
 If taken late in the day or in the evening, you may experience difficulty falling asleep.
 If you're looking for an evening "cozy-up-by-the-fire" tea, a better choice would be Chamomile.

 Rhodiola tea has a curious rosy flavour.
 Adding sweetener such as agave syrup or honey brings a flavourful, fragrant taste that is rich yet slightly tart.
-Rhodiola rosea roots are generally good for two steepings.
+Rhodiola rosea dried roots are generally good for two steepings.
 The first steep; like any other tea, tends to be stronger.
 The second steeping will provide you with a softer tea.
-You may wish to prepare enough to last you a full week as Rhodiola can be prepared and kept up to a week in the fridge.
+You may wish to prepare enough to last you a full week as Rhodiola can be prepared and kept up to one week in the fridge.

 Prep Time: 1 minute